cdktf/cdktf-provider-googlebeta/docs/googleNetworkSecurityMirroringDeployment.python.md

 - *Type:* str

-Required.
-Id of the requesting object If auto-generating Id server-side, remove this field and mirroring_deployment_id from the method_signature of Create RPC.
+The ID to use for the new deployment, which will become the final component of the deployment's resource name.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.24.0/docs/resources/google_network_security_mirroring_deployment#mirroring_deployment_id GoogleNetworkSecurityMirroringDeployment#mirroring_deployment_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.25.0/docs/resources/google_network_security_mirroring_deployment#mirroring_deployment_id GoogleNetworkSecurityMirroringDeployment#mirroring_deployment_id}

+---

+##### `description`<sup>Optional</sup> <a name="description" id="@cdktf/provider-google-beta.googleNetworkSecurityMirroringDeployment.GoogleNetworkSecurityMirroringDeployment.Initializer.parameter.description"></a>

+- *Type:* str

+User-provided description of the deployment.
+Used as additional context for the deployment.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.25.0/docs/resources/google_network_security_mirroring_deployment#description GoogleNetworkSecurityMirroringDeployment#description}

 ---